Dileepvk98/multimedia-steganography/README.md

 ## Coming Soon

-- Warn if the file to be hidden does not fit the hideout audio/video/image
+- Warn if the file to be hidden does not fit the hideout audio/video/image and give and option to continue with truncation.
+- UI
 - Video in video
 - Audio in audio